 You are strongly advised to hire a lawyer to help you during the buying process.
 Your lawyer drafts and reviews contracts on your behalf and can explain all the legal and administrative issues you face.
 Your lawyer should also carry out any necessary due diligence (checking ownership claim of the seller, charges on the property, permits, etc.) and arrange all the required documents to complete the process (property registration, tax payments, etc.).

 A lawyer – Abogado in Spanish – will charge you according to the service you require.
 This will vary according to the complexity of the purchase.
-Many charge around 1% of the purchase price in legal fees.
-Be warned that some lawyers charge 1.5% or more of the sale price, which is a rip off.
+Many charge around 1% of the purchase price in legal fees, though some will try and charge more.
 Even 1% can be unreasonably high given the work that is involved in a straightforward purchase of an expensive property with no legal complications.
-Your best option is to try and find a good lawyer who is prepared to charge on an hourly basis.
-Legal fees for a purchase without any complications and charged on an hourly basis should be in the region of 1.000 to 2.500 Euros.
+In that case your best option is to try and find a good lawyer who is prepared to charge on an hourly basis.

 Once you own a property you will need to furnish it.
 The cost of furnishing a property depends entirely upon what you want.
 However as a very general rule of thumb a 2 bedroom apartment will cost around 10,000 to 15,000 Euros to furnish nicely if you buy everything new.
 Of course there is no limit to how much you can spend, though you can also get away with less than 10,000 if you are on a tight budget (all from IKEA, for example).